Skip to content

 Viewing Instance Metrics

-2. To access this view, first click on Compute > Instances and click on the name of the Instance to view.
+2. Click on the name of the Instance to view.

 3. On the right window of the Instance screen, click on Metrics to see various hourly views of the specific Instance statistics.